 In 1963, the Holy Assembly of Bishops in Belgrade decided to re-organize the existing single USA-Canada Diocese into three dioceses (Midwest, East/Canada, West).
 Bishop Dionisije disagreed with and disobeyed this decision.
 A tragic division ensued, which lasted almost thirty (30) years.
 Canonical and hierarchical reunification began in 1992 (eucharistic unity with parallel diocesan structures) and culminated in 2009 with full administrative reunification (by way of diocesan arrondation/elimination of the parallelism).

 The Serbian Orthodox community in the USA continues to grow both through the influx of new members who embraced Orthodoxy from other faith communities as well as new waves of Serbian immigration, many of who are refugees from the civil wars that engulfed Yugoslavia in the 1990s.
-Today, the Serbian Orthodox Dioceses in the USA have over 120 parishes, 11 monasteries, and a theological school.
+Today, the Serbian Orthodox Church in North, Central and South America has over 120 parishes, 11 monasteries, and a theological school.
 Many of these Churches are breathtaking representations of Serbo-Byzantine architecture, which include unique characteristic elements from the Middle Ages.
 These church buildings are monuments to the timeless qualities of the Serbian Orthodox Church and noteworthy cultural contributions of the Serbian people’s ancestry.
 An example of this impressive architecture is a replica of Gracanica Monastery (which was built in 1321 and is located in the Serbian province of Kosovo and Metohija), which is known as “New Gracanica” Monastery (which was built in 1984 and is located in Third Lake, Illinois).
 The “Old Gracanica” of Kosovo and Metohija, the famous church that was continually destroyed and rebuilt, is an example of the powerful Serbian spirit that, with the Church as its guide, carried itself from an age of struggle in Serbia, which now finds its expression in an age of peace in the USA, in Third Lake, Illinois, in the form of the “New Gracanica” Monastery.

 There are many other ongoing efforts in Orthodox witness, such as Sebastian Press of the Diocese of Western America, established in 2007, which has published nearly one hundred theological works by such noteworthy Serbian theologians as Saint Justin (Popovic), Saint Nicholai (Velimirovic), and Bishop Atanasije (Jevtic) in the English language.